neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-ce/ARCHITECTURE.md

 `pickZones()` is a server-side ARM function — no deployment scripts, no managed identities, no external dependencies.
 Available since API version 2022-08-01.

+Additional edge cases considered:

+- **Zone-redundant services (ZRS):** `pickZones()` returns an empty array for ZRS resource types.
+This does not apply — we query `Microsoft.Compute/virtualMachines`, which is a zonal resource type and returns zone numbers correctly.
+- **VS Code tooling:** The VS Code ARM Tools extension may show false syntax errors for `pickZones()`.
+This is a cosmetic IDE issue, not a runtime problem.
+Bicep CLI compiles and deploys correctly.
+- **Azure Selected Zone:** [Azure Selected Zone](https://github.com/Azure/AzureSelectedZone) (`zonePlacementPolicy='any'`) is a preview feature that lets Azure auto-select the optimal zone.
+It is limited to East US 2 EUAP, is not GA, and has unknown interaction with PremiumV2_LRS.
+Not suitable for a marketplace template that must work broadly today.

+### Why no marketplace UI region filtering

+The `createUiDefinition.json` location selector supports a `resourceTypes` filter that restricts the region dropdown to regions where specific resource types exist.
+However, this is a coarse filter — it cannot distinguish between PremiumV2_LRS and Premium_LRS availability within a region.
+The `ArmApiControl` element can make live ARM API calls (like querying `Microsoft.Compute/resourceSkus`) to populate dropdowns or add validation warnings, but the implementation is complex, fragile, and hard to debug.

+Since the template auto-detects via `pickZones()` and falls back gracefully, the marketplace UI does not need to filter regions.
+The customer picks any region and the template does the right thing.

 ### Why NVMe over SCSI

 The Ebdsv5 VM series delivers higher remote disk throughput via NVMe (21,400 IOPS / 600 MBps) compared to SCSI (16,200 IOPS / 350 MBps) at the same price.
 NVMe is Microsoft's forward direction — newer VM generations (v6+) are NVMe-only.
 RHEL 9 supports NVMe natively but requires the [azure-vm-utils](https://github.com/Azure/azure-vm-utils) udev rules for `/dev/disk/azure/data/by-lun/` symlinks, which the cloud-init installs in `bootcmd`.